-- In the event of a long closure, frequent communication, led by the Head with the support of the Director of Communications, but at all levels, will be key to maintaining a sense of purpose and community.
+- 1. In the event of a long closure, frequent communication, led by the Head with the support of the Director of Communications, but at all levels, will be key to maintaining a sense of purpose and community.
 Everyone needs to play their part in initiating and keeping up dialogues with staff, pupils and parents.
 The regular updating of the website and other social media will be key in this respect. - 2.
 The wellbeing of the whole community is paramount.
 Assemblies will be delivered remotely and at revised times to support the pastoral life of the community. - 3.
-Academic work, led by the Deputy Head Academic, should be as challenging and purposeful as it would be were the school open, though it is acknowledged that it may be different in its nature owing to the circumstances.
-Timetables will be amended to facilitate remote learning.
+Academic work, led by the Deputy Head Academic, should be as challenging and purposeful as it would be were the school physically open, though it is acknowledged that it may be different in its nature owing to the circumstances.
+Timetables may be amended to facilitate remote learning.
 Delivery of the curriculum will be appropriate to the age of the pupils. - 4.
 Pastoral Support and Safeguarding, led by the Deputy Head Pastoral, will be robust.
-The Manor's Safeguarding, Acceptable Use, Staff Behaviour and Home Visits Policies have been reviewed to ensure our children's safety, mental health and wellbeing during remote learning.
-New home-school agreements have also been written to ensure that expectations of parents and children are clear for their safety, mental health and wellbeing. - 5.
-Pupils and staff throughout the school will be expected to work following amended timetables.
-Parents and pupils will have access to the new timetables on the website.
-Staff will refer to the Remote Teaching and Learning Shared Folder within the Timetables Shared Drive for amended class timetables. - 6.
+The Manor's Safeguarding, Acceptable Use, Staff Behaviour and Home Visits Policies are regularly reviewed to ensure our children's safety, mental health and wellbeing during remote learning.
+Home-school agreements are

+- written to ensure that expectations of parents and children are clear for their safety, mental health and wellbeing. - Pupils and staff throughout the school will be expected to work following amended timetables.
+Parents and pupils will have access to revised timetables on the website.
+Staff will refer to the Timetables Shared Drive for amended class timetables. - 6.
 Deputy Heads, Heads of Section, Heads of Department and Form Teachers will maintain an overview role to support teachers and pupils in the maintenance of wellbeing, progress and achievement. - 7.
 The systems of the School in particular Rewards and Sanctions will continue to be used as far as they are practicable. - 8.
 Absence.
-Staff should contact the Deputy Head Academic and their Head of Section if they are unwell.
+Staff should contact the Head of EYFS, the Head of Y1 and Y2 or the Y3-6 Cover Manager and their also Head of Section if they are unwell.
 Cover work should be set by agreement with Heads of Section.
-The Deputy Head Academic will maintain a list of members of staff who are unavailable each day for Remote Teaching and the reason why.
+The Head of EYFS, the Head of Y1 and Y2 or the Y3-6 Cover Manager will maintain a list of members of staff who are unavailable each day for Remote Teaching and the reason why.
 Pupils' attendance will be monitored either directly with parents in EYFS and Y1 and 2 or Form Teachers in Y3-6.
-Please inform Heads of Section, the Deputy Head Pastoral and Kerry Arnold in the School Office (karnold@manorprep.org) by email of absentees. - 9.
+Please inform Heads of Section, the Deputy Head Pastoral and Katherine Sherbourne in the School Office (ksherbourne@manorprep.org) by email of absentees. - 9.
 Staff will be sent a temporary home-working agreement to cover the period of remote learning.

-Responsibilities during the period of Remote Teaching and Learning will apply as below.
+Responsibilities during a period of whole school Remote Teaching and Learning will apply as below.